Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: Conclusion

 \section{Conclusion}

 In this work, we generalize GW lensing cosmography by associating doubly lensed GWs with strong lensing systems in galaxy surveys.
 By jointly re-analyzing the two lensed GW images using the SIS lens model, we can measure $d_L^{\rm GW}$ for the unlensed waveform and the impact parameter $y$.
 Under precise lensed GW localization with the effective detector network, the lens galaxy and the host galaxy of lensed GWs are very likely to be identified from strong lensing catalogues, which could provide redshift of the lens and the source, as well as Einsteins radius in the SIS model from the two image positions.
 With these observables, we can constrain cosmological parameters and modified GW propagation effects by combining time-delay cosmography and the standard siren approach.
-We simulate lensed GWs from BBH mergers detected by the LVK O5/post-O5 network and the ET+CE network, and select events within the range and resolvable by the LSST.
+We simulate lensed GWs from BBH mergers detected by the LVK O5/post-O5 network and the ET+CE network, and select events within the range and resolvable by the LSST given its design, without using real or mock LSST data.

-By simulating 1000 realizations, we find that the chance to observe lensed GWs by the LVK O5 network that can be associated with LSST is low, with an average detection number of 0.2.
+By simulating 1000 realizations of 5-year observations, we find that the chance to observe lensed GWs by the LVK O5 network that can be associated with LSST is low, with an average detection number of 0.17 over all realizations.
 But once such events are detected, they are expected to provide moderate constraints on $H_0$ with $14\%$ uncertainty and modified GW propagation effects.
-With the LVK post-O5 network, the average detection number of lensed GWs associated with LSST increases to 2.4, which slightly enhance the cosmological constraints, but dynamical dark energy remains unconstrained.
-However, using the ET+CE network, we can detect an average of 73.2 lensed GWs associated with LSST over 100 realizations.
+With the LVK post-O5 network, the average detection number of lensed GWs associated with LSST increases to 2.3 over all realizations, which slightly enhance the cosmological constraints, but dynamical dark energy remains unconstrained.
+However, using the ET+CE network, we can detect an average of 80.9 lensed GWs associated with LSST over 100 realizations.
 They can provide strong constraint on $H_0$ with $0.42\%$ uncertainty and on $\Omega_{m,0}$ with $2.6\%$ uncertainty in the $\Lambda$CDM model.
-It can also provide moderate constraint on $w_0$ and $w_a$ in the $w_0w_a$CDM model for dynamical dark energy, yielding $w_0=-1.02^{+0.31}_{-0.22}$ and $w_a=0.48^{+0.99}_{-1.54}$.
-It demonstrates the potential of our method to give an independent measurement of $H_0$ and shed light on the Hubble tension problem.
+It can also provide moderate constraint on $w_0$ and $w_a$ in the $w_0w_a$CDM model for dynamical dark energy, yielding $w_0=-1.02^{+0.31}_{-0.25}$ and $w_a=0.39^{+1.01}_{-1.55}$.
+It demonstrates the potential of our method to give an independent measurement of $H_0$ and shed light on the Hubble tension problem using the SIS lens model.
 Furthermore, it could also jointly constrain modified GW propagation effects with a high precision.